Children are cared for across four age dependant rooms in the nursery.

 Children enjoy healthy, balanced nutritional meals using fresh fruits and vegetables daily along with good quality meat, fish and vegetarian dishes prepared by our own chef.
 Special dietary requirements are catered for.
 We follow a three week menu plan that is revised termly.

 The Early Years Foundation Stage Curriculum is a statutory document outlining the welfare requirements and learning and development experiences for all children under five, against which all registered settings are inspected.
 Your child’s key person will use this documentation to record, plan and assess your child’s learning and development whilst in the nursery.
-We are a ‘Kent Quality’ setting having successfully gained re-accreditation in 2013.
 We use ‘sing & sign’ throughout the nursery and have dvd’s to loan our parents to learn and practice at home.

 Our nursery was last inspected in July 2014 and we received a ‘Good’ rating.
 The nursery team are very proud to have received so many positive comments- particularly referring to our partnership with parents, and staff/child interactions.